Is Canada the TPS solution?

 Given these political divergences, the exodus of immigrants with U.S. citizen children seeking asylum in Canada will continue for the near future.

-As a Temporary Protected Status attorney, I do not feel the trek to Canada should be undertaken lightly.
+As a lawyer who helps Temporary Protected Status applicants, I do not feel the trek to Canada should be undertaken lightly.

 Every TPS beneficiary considering the trip needs to weigh all their options.